EFSA and ECDC investigation

 Case

 The import of four containers of Belgian chocolate has been blocked in the United States because Salmonella Rissen was isolated from one of the chocolate bars.
-The discovery of Salmonella in the strips was unexpected because all of the ingredients had been examined during the , and there was no Salmonella detected therein.
+The discovery of Salmonella in the strips was unexpected because all of the ingredients had been examined during the production, and there was no Salmonella detected therein.
 Moreover, Salmonella Rissen is a type of Salmonella rarely isolated from food.
-Soon there was the idea that this might implicate cross-contamination in the laboratory because the same laboratory had already sent back seven weeks earlier a Salmonella Rissen isolated from a batch of flour.
+Soon there was the idea that this might implicate cross-contamination in the laboratory because the same laboratory had already sent back seven weeks earlier a Salmonella Rissen isolated from a batch of fish flour.
 Both isolates were tested for their DNA profile to assess whether this idea was based on truth.
 To ensure that sufficient distinctiveness was in the DNA tests, the researchers took eleven other varieties of Salmonella Rissen along in their research, all from different sources.
 It turned out that the hypothesis that this was indeed cross-contamination was true.
 The researchers published the results in 2016 and warned of cross-contamination in the laboratory.

 Commentary

 This Belgian researcher published a significant risk that both government and businesses must deal with, namely false-positive or false-negative test results.
 In 2012, the discovery of O157: H7 in salad led to a massive recall in the US.
 A day later, the results of the laboratory proved false positive.
 The damage was already done.
-Laboratories must have watertight , and principals must remain highly .
+Laboratories must have watertight procedures, and principals must remain highly critical.
 Insurance for damage caused by incorrect laboratory results may be helpful.

 Case Sources